zcorpan/html-parser-book/manuscript/parser.md

 >
 > April 1st 2009
 >
-> : Philip Taylor uses the Validator.nu HTML Parser to compile a list of dmoz-listed pages where closing paragraph vs. not closing would lead to dierent parse trees.
+> : Philip Taylor uses the Validator.nu HTML Parser to compile a list of dmoz-listed pages where closing paragraph vs. not closing would lead to different parse trees.
 >
 > April 21st 2009
 >
-> : Simon Pieters analyzes 50 sites from Philip's list concluding that "our options regarding `<p><table>` parsing are (1) having the quirk, and (2) chging Acid2".
+> : Simon Pieters analyzes 50 sites from Philip's list concluding that "our options regarding `<p><table>` parsing are (1) having the quirk, and (2) changing Acid2".
 >
 > April 22nd 2009
 >